The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

+Naturally, while analyzing the MIT in phase-change materials, we were confronted with the question of how trustworthy the interpretations in publications on the MIT in other disordered solids are.
+Therefore, in Section 4, we examined a large number of such studies, in particular frequently cited key publications.
+The results are alarming: The interpretation problems described above are not specific to the reanalyzed GeSb$_2$Te$_4$ measurements.
+Instead, the inspection of $w(T)$ curve sets for further nine different disordered solids uncovered serious inconsistencies of the augmented power law interpretation in all these cases.
+Our observations concerning this matter are summarized in the following paragraphs.

-(i) When approaching the MIT in crystalline Si:As from the insulating side at fixed $T$, the slope of $w(T)$ stays negative, while $w$ decreases down to $w$ values below 0.1.
+(a) The evaluation of data for crystalline Si:As from Ref.\ \onlinecite{Shaf.etal.89} lead to an important conclusion: When, at fixed $T$, in consequence of increasing donor concentration $n$, the MIT is approached from the insulating side, the slope of $w(T, n = {\rm const.})$ at low $T$ stays negative while $w$ decreases down to $w$ values below 0.1.
 This is incompatible with the assumption of a continuous MIT at which $\sigma(T) \propto T^{1/2}$ or $\sigma(T) \propto T^{1/3}$, in contrast to the interpretation in the original work, Ref.\ \onlinecite{Shaf.etal.89}.

-(ii) In the case of crystalline Si:P, publication-specific maxima of $w(T)$ are present also for clearly insulating samples.
-They cause serious doubts on the reliability of the measurements at the lowest temperatures considered.
-In the temperature range between the puzzling maxima and about 0.5~K, a similar behavior as for crystalline Si:As is observed: At fixed $T$, $w$ decreases with increasing P concentration, while $\mbox{d} w / \mbox{d} T$ stays negative at least until $w \approx 0.1$.
-Hence, the extrapolations based on $\sigma = a + b \, T^{1/2}$ or $\sigma = a + b \, T^{1/3}$ are not justified, so that the conclusions about the continuity of the MIT in Refs.\ \onlinecite{Tho.etal.83}, \onlinecite{Waf.etal.99}, \onlinecite{Stu.etal.93}, \onlinecite{Ros.etal.80}, and \onlinecite{Ros.etal.83} are called into question.
+(b) The MIT in crystalline Si:P was studied in particularly great detail in the literature.
+Therefore, exemplarily, we here reproduced and extended the augmented power law analysis from Ref.\ \onlinecite{Waf.etal.99}.
+Our corresponding diagrams demonstrate the considerable ambiguity of such sample classifications: The obtained transition point depends on the $T$ range considered and in particular on the exponent of $T$ assumed; moreover, the optimum exponent value varies substantially with temperature and distance to the MIT.
+Furthermore, our check of the augmented power law approach showed that the rather wide linear range in the $\sigma$ versus $T^{1/3}$ plot presented in Ref.\ \onlinecite{Waf.etal.99} does not result from convergence to asymptotic behavior, but that it is implied by inflection points of the measured $\sigma(T^{1/3})$.
+In order to gain deeper insight, we turned to inspecting $w(T)$ and observed the following.
+Contrary to the case of Si:As, the $w(T)$ of Si:P exhibit maxima, not only for possibly metallic but also for clearly insulating samples.
+However, because the corresponding temperature, $T_{\rm max}$, seems to be almost independent of the distance to the MIT and because, moreover, its value is experiment-specific, serious doubts about the reliability of the measurements close to and below the respective $T_{\rm max}$ are suggested.
+Nevertheless, remarkably, in the temperature range between the puzzling maxima and about 0.6~K, a similar behavior is present as in the case of crystalline Si:As: At fixed $T$, while $w$ decreases with increasing P concentration or increasing stress, $\mbox{d} w / \mbox{d} T$ stays negative at least until $w \approx 0.1$.
+Hence, extrapolations based on $\sigma = a + b \, T^{1/2}$ or $\sigma = a + b \, T^{1/3}$ are not justified, so that the conclusions about the continuity of the MIT in Refs.\ \onlinecite{Tho.etal.83}, \onlinecite{Waf.etal.99}, \onlinecite{Ros.etal.80}, \onlinecite{Ros.etal.83}, and \onlinecite{Stu.etal.93} are called into question.